-Integra Direct have a wide selection of premium engineered timber flooring for all homes.
+We have a good selection of premium engineered timber flooring for all homes.

-They are usually installed as a floating floor over an acoustic underlay but can also be glued to the floor.READ MORE...
+Engineered with a pre-finished top layer of real timber that is bonded to a plantation timber or plywood base, this timber flooring is usually installed as a floating floor over an acoustic underlay but can also be glued to the subfloor.READ MORE...

 Select Australian Timber

 See below for more of our wide selection

 More on Timber Flooring